data-and-visualization/Rfun/readme.md

 3/30 | TBA - propose something.
 R Notebooks, maybe? | (open, how about you?) | &nbsp;

 ## Format
-Presenters are asked to speak for approximately 30 minutes; think lighting talks.
+Presenters are asked to speak for approximately 30 minutes; think lightning talks.
 Leave time for questions and discussion.
 Scope should be about R, R packages, RStudio and/or the Tidyverse with respect to Data Science, Data Analytics, Statistical Sciences and/or Big Data.
 The following framework is encouraged:
 * Why is this package/tool of interest?
 * How does it work?  /  Is it worth it to learn it?  / What does a workflow look like?
 * Expose attendees to what can be done with [R]